 Late bloomer?
 Thanksgiving cactus plants are brought into bloom by greenhouse growers to sell before the holiday.
 You can depend on your plant to flower freely every year, but don't be surprised if it doesn't bloom on schedule after the first year.
 Flowers may appear a little later in the season than when you purchased your plant.

 Repot in early summer when roots fill the pot.
 Never repot a plant that's in bloom; wait till it has finished blooming.
 Use a pot just 1- to 2-inches larger.
 Why?
 A pot that's too big will hold too much water.
 Use a pot with drainage holes to prevent soggy potting medium, which can lead to root rot.
 Want to use a decorative container without drainage holes?
 Use it as a cachepot.
 Slip a plain nursery pot into the cachepot to cover it up.
 It's a good idea to put small rocks in the bottom of the cachepot to keep the inner pot above drainage water.

 Light: Bright indirect light

-Temperature: To set flower buds, the plant needs cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights.
+Temperature: To set flower buds, Thanksgiving cactus needs cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights.
 Once buds set, 70-75°F/21-24°C days and 60-70°F/16-21°C nights.

 Soil: Mix 1 part potting soil and 1 part fine-grade fir bark.

-Fertilizer: Feed every 2 weeks with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half.
 After blooms have dropped, stop fertilizing until new growth begins in spring.